jd28/rollnw/README.md

 ## General Warning

 This library is a work-in-progress.
 There will be serious refactorings and until there is a real release, it should be assumed the library is in flux.

-There is no documentation besides the source itself, unless something is found that isn't a javadoc-esque thing, that's likely how it will remain.

 If you've somehow found your way here by accident, you should head to [neverwinter.nim](https://github.com/niv/neverwinter.nim), those are the official tools of NWN:EE and can handle basic workflows out of the box.